Positive School ClimateInformation regarding the importance of positive school climate and resources to improve school climate.

 Positive school climate must be a shared mission, created and sustained by students, parents, and school staff, and supported by the community.
 Efforts to improve school climate must be an integral part of school improvement plans in order to have a positive and sustainable effect.
 Too often, fragmented solutions are implemented, are marginalized in the school, and improvements are short-lived.
 In order to achieve meaningful and sustainable improvements, schools must have a clear sense of their vision and goals.
 Schools also need to understand the barriers to learning that their students experience beyond the school and address those barriers before students can achieve and thrive.

-Surveying students, teachers, and school staff is the first step in creating a positive school climate.
+Using a school climate survey to collect school climate perception data from students, school staff, and families is the first step in creating a positive school climate.
 Survey results can provide schools with information about how each group of individuals perceives conditions for learning.
 Such information can then be used to design prevention and intervention programs specific to the needs of the school community.
+The California School Climate, Health, and Learning Survey (CalSCHLS ) is a suite of school climate surveys developed for and supported by the California Department of Education to help local school districts collect school climate data.